 Since my recovery, I have not stopped trying to pursue my dream of studying Literary and Cultural Studies, but leaving the besieged Gaza Strip has proved impossible for me.
 Even with all the obstacles in my way, I refuse to give up.

-It is because I am living in Palestine- Gaza Strip that I am highly motivated to study, understand, think critically, and try to take part in challenging oppressive regimes.
+It is because I am living in Palestine- the Gaza Strip that I am highly motivated to study, understand, think critically, and try to take part in challenging oppressive regimes.
 I have been a human rights activist for more than seven years.
 I am the coordinator of many cultural activities such as the online concerts that we did in France and South Africa, I have also participated in many groups such as Return Solidarity.
-I was a leading figure in students' activism all over my study years.
+I was a leading figure in students' activism throughout my years as a student.